ccamara/pest-project/content/post/2020/2020-11-25-mapping-EATF/index.markdown

 ---
-title: 'Tracking Emergency Active Travel Funds '
+title: 'Mapping Emergency Active Travel Funds '
 subtitle: ''
-summary: ''
+summary: 'For the PEST project we aim to develop an understanding of what local authorities are doing in relation to supporting Active Travel in light of this funding and whether and how this is being documented.
+We have carried out some initial scoping to identify the extent to which (E)ATF schemes are being mapped.
+This has revealed several sources.'
 authors:
 - tim-jones
 - carlos-camara